Choosing the ideal buggy

-As parents we know that choosing your first buggy can be a daunting task with so many different styles and brands available.
+As parents we know that choosing your ideal buggy can be a daunting task with so many different styles and brands available.
 As a first time parent, it’s also difficult to know what you really need from a buggy and how much your life will change with a little one in tow.
 Going out for a walk or getting around shops will never be the same.
 Once baby arrives, it’s a whole new world with new things you need to consider such as will you need to navigate stairs, what terrains you’ll cross or the size of doorways and aisles.

 To demystify the world of buggies, we’ve put together a list of our top ten tips on how to choose the ideal buggy for your lifestyle.
 We’ve based these tips on years of experience (as nursery product designers and as parents ourselves) and from feedback from customers.
 Here are the top 10 things to consider when researching your perfect buggy.
 Once you start using a buggy, you’ll realise how vital to your everyday lifestyle this piece of baby kit is.